-AS examinations are available

-in June of Year 12 but do not

-contribute to the full A level
+The course is taught in units and assessment involves written examinations in June of Year 13.
+AS examinations are available in June of Year 12 but do not contribute to the full A level grade.

-grade.
+There is ongoing assessment of practical skills via 12 compulsory practical activities that students must complete individually and record in a suitable lab book.

-Paper 1 Physical Chemistry; Inorganic Chemistry; relevant practical skills.
-2 Hours written exam 35% of A Level Paper 2 Physical Chemistry; Organic Chemistry: relevant practical skills.
-2 Hours written exam 35% of A Level Paper 3 Any content; Any practical skills.
-2 Hour written exam 30% of A Level ENTRY REOUIREMENTS Either GCSE Science Triple Award -Grade 7 in Chemistry (plus minimum Grade 6 in Biology and Physics) Or GCSE Combined Science - 7 Grades for Core and Additional components Plus GCSE English - min.
+Physical Chemistry; Inorganic Chemistry; relevant practical skills.
+2 Hours written exam 35% of A Level

+Physical Chemistry; Organic Chemistry; relevant practical skills.
+2 Hours written exam 35% of A Level

+Any content; Any practical skills.
+2 Hour written exam 30% of A Level

+Either GCSE Science Triple Award - Grade 7 in Chemistry (plus minimum Grade 6 in Biology and Physics) Or GCSE Combined Science - 7 Grades for Core and Additional components Plus

+GCSE English - min.
 Grade 6 and GCSE Maths - min.
+Grade 6

-Grade 6 COMPUTER SCIENCE A LEVEL OVERVIEW & CONTENT Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.
+Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.
 It's an intensely creative subject that combines invention and excitement, and can look at the natural world through a digital prism.

-The aims of this qualification are to enable learners to develop: - 0 an understanding and ability to apply the fundamental principles and concepts of computer science, including: abstraction, decomposition, logic, algorithms and data representation - 0 the ability to analyse problems in computational terms through practical experience of solving such problems, including writing programs to do so - 0 the capacity to think creatively, innovatively, analytically, logically and critically - the capacity to see relationships between different aspects of computer science - 0 mathematical skills.
+The aims of this qualification are to enable learners to develop:

+- an understanding and ability to apply the fundamental principles and concepts of computer science, including: abstraction, decomposition, logic, algorithms and data representation - O the ability to analyse problems in computational terms through practical experience of solving such problems, including writing programs to do so - the capacity to think creatively, innovatively, analytically, logically and critically - the capacity to see relationships between different aspects of computer science - mathematical skills.